You’ve heard it before: there are over 600 million active users and 25 million businesses currently using Instagram.

 4. Social Rank

-SocialRank is a totally free service that provides pretty in-depth data about your target audience and existing followers.
+SocialRank is a service that provides pretty in-depth data about your target audience and existing followers.
 While most of the other services heavily focus on hashtag analysis and content performance, Social Rank unpacks the data behind user behavior so that you can create content that will resonate with your target audience.

 With hashtag analysis and clear data on user behavior you can better create your content to serve their needs.
 You can also sort your existing followers according to those who are most engaged, have the most followers, and which accounts are the most influential within your niche.
 The data available through this service alone can provide you with everything you need in order to create an effective Instagram marketing strategy.